kylebustard/low-end-code/content/about.md

     weight: 2
 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+**Kyle Bustard** is a Senior Software Engineer living in [Austin](https://en.wikipedia.org/wiki/Austin,_Texas), TX.
+Dropping out of college just before graduating with a double major in Philosophy and Sociology, he worked as a professional musician while moonlighting as a barista.
+When a [friend](https://www.linkedin.com/in/john-blythe-6518a615/) recommended that he might enjoy working in tech, he decided to learn coding.
+Already well-versed in using scales, arpeggios, and chords to make musical statements and expressions, he understood the value in learning and applying data types and structures to make statements and expressions in computer programs.

+He is currently working as a senior software engineer at a company that receives greater than 100 billion dollars in revenue annually.
+His role has him training other software engineers in hot technologies and best practices for building and maintaining enterprise software.

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, Kyle Bustard authors this blog where he hopes to reach others like him who have not had a formal computer science education but want to fill in those gaps.
+He lives in Austin with his beautiful wife and baby boy.

 *Thank You for reading!*